potting soil, garden soil, planting soil online

 Red soil is known for its fertility and good drainage which makes it good soil for plants.
 This soil type is particularly beneficial for crops like sugarcane and bananas which need a lot of nutrients.
 But it is not the best potting soil for potted plants.

-2. How to prepare the best potting soil for planting in pots?
+2. How do you prepare soil for planting?

 You can prepare the best indoor potting mix for plants by mixing sand, compost, organic fertiliser, vermiculite, and coconut coir fibre